Learn how to leverage confirmation emails as a strategic advantage for your brand.

 Marketing is concerned with reaching the right person, in the right place, at the right time.
 Transactional emails check off all of those boxes.
 At this stage, because your audience is actively engaged, your audience is also primed for conversions.

-5 confirmation email design best practices
+5 confirmation email design fundamentals

 Okay, that’s enough background.
 Now let’s look at theory and structure.
-Here are five fundamentals of effective confirmation emails.
+Here are the five fundamentals of effective confirmation emails.

 - Set the right expectations.
 Consumers are protective of their inboxes.
 Use the confirmation email to set the right expectations about the kind of communications they can expect from you.
 Delight them with the first email, and they’ll be much more likely to open the next.
+Make sure you start the conversation off with what the user is most concerned about, then confirm the action that they just took.
+From that point, you can transition into any educational or lead nurturing information you want to include in the email.

 - Keep it skimmable.
 You have seconds to earn the reader’s attention.
 Don’t overload them with information right off the bat.
 Make the confirmation email easy to read, and remember to keep the information focused on them, not on you.